Related pages:

 The Advanced Work Group (AWG) training days are led by Bret Hassel and Brian Schmidt.
 They generally begin at 8 or 8:30 am and aim to finish by early afternoon, though times may vary.
 They most frequently are held at Mt Ararat Farm in Port Deposit, MD.

-The Advanced Work group is primarily a practice opportunity for experienced, often master-level, handlers.
+The Advanced Work group is a practice opportunity for experienced, often master-level, handlers who are committed to advancing their handling skills and their dog’s performance.
 Participants should arrive with a clear training plan for the day since this is a peer-to-peer training environment with no formal instruction.
 In addition to field work, AWG provides the opportunity for hunt dead and water training.

 All handlers are expected to work together, help each other and fill needed volunteer roles, not just work with their own dogs.
 These are not training sessions where you show up, run your dog when it’s your turn and then go sit in your truck or go home.